Aloo Methi Recipe

 About Aloo Methi

 Aloo Methi Sabzi (Potato Fenugreek Leaves Stir Fry) is an Indian dry side dish made using potatoes (aloo, alu) and fresh fenugreek leaves (methi).
-This stir fry is made in every Indian household for their regular Indian meals.
+This simple stir-fry is made in every Indian household for regular meals.

-This stir fry has a very unique taste.
+This methi aloo sabji has a unique taste.
 It is slightly bitter, tangy, and spicy.
-Fenugreek leaves have a slightly bitter taste and that is reflected in this sabji as well.
-The recipe is super easy to make and comes together in under 30 minutes.
+The recipe is easy to make and comes together in under 30 minutes.

-It is naturally vegan and can be easily made gluten-free.
+This recipe is vegan and can be easily made gluten-free.

 Ingredients